PButcher/flipdown/README.md

 * ⚡ Performant - Animations powered by CSS transitions
 * 📱 Responsive - Works great on screens of all sizes
 * 🎨 Themeable - Choose from built-in themes, or add your own
+* 🌍 Internationalisable - Just specify the correct rotor headings in your language!

 ## Example